rustem-shiriiazdanov/atlassian-marketplace-keywords/README.md

 - **Heatmap TopK**: Number of top zero-result keywords (8-30)
 - **Heat Range**: Filter by month range using dual sliders

+### Narrative Insights
+- Summarizes top rising keywords and zero-result trends from the latest month

 ## Technical Features

 - **Responsive Design**: Works on desktop and mobile devices